-Indeed we did get our hands all over the DROID RAZR, Motorola’s newly announced “thinnest smartphone in the world.”
+Indeed we did get our hands all over the DROID RAZR, Motorola’s “thinnest smartphone in the world.”
 If I had one word to describe this phone, I’d easily go with thin.
 It really is the thinnest device I’ve ever touched at just 7.1MM thick.
 Is the rest of the package enough to get people out of the Ice Cream Sandwich and Galaxy Nexus mood though?
 Tough call, but I can definitively say that I’m a fan after this event.

 It’s 4.3 inches of Super AMOLED “Advanced” goodness.
 Pretty sure it’s still PenTile, but it’s most definitely not the same PenTile that was on the Bionic and DROID3.
 As you can see from our close up shot below, there are far less black dots and a lot more straight lines.
 It looked fantastic in both video and hands-on demos.